 In the case of integration of all five features, we get interactions with two significant advantages:

 - A possibility to compose a goal using natural language.
 It’s not necessary anymore to study the interface and press buttons.

-- A possibility to predict user’s goals; to offer those goals basing on context information or previous actions.
+- A possibility to predict user’s goals; to offer those goals based on context information or previous actions.

 The combination of all five basic technologies and their integration is a prerequisite for creating an interface that does not require any input at all.
 Although we are still very far from the design of the interface that reads people’s thoughts, voice assistants, primarily Alexa, Google Assistant, and Siri, are the first step towards that.